drummingdemon/osx-nano-bash/README.md

-# BASH and NANO Customization @ MAC OS X
+# BASH and NANO Colors

 for the best possible (and colorful) BASH and nano experience under MAC OS X